The schema browser is the dashboard

 for browsing all the database data in a LabKey Server folder.
 It also provides access to key schema-related functionality

 .
 (A schema is a named collection of tables and queries.)
-Using the schema browser, you can:
+Using the schema browser, users with sufficient permissions can:

 - Browse the tables and queries

 - Add new SQL queries